-We have no particular concentration to operational risk.
-We protect ourselves against legal challenges, using directors' and officers' insurance, and fire, theft etc., using an appropriate insurance policy.
+We have no significant concentration of operational risk.
+We protect ourselves against the financial effect of legal challenges through directors' and officers' insurance.
+We have insurance for fire, theft etc., using an appropriate insurance policy.

 The Society's risk management and internal control systems make sure that operational risk is managed to acceptable levels.
+Section B.3 gives more details.